KubeBlocks

 Protect and recover data with backup and restore workflows

-• Trigger full or on-demand backups and review repository, retention, and policy status.
+• Trigger full or on-demand backups and review repository, retention, and policy status from the Backups workspace.

-• Track backup task progress from running to completed on the backups page.
+• Track backup task progress from running to completed with clear job visibility.

 • Restore into a new cluster when validation or recovery requires an isolated target.